timbussmann/timbussmann.github.io/_posts/2022-07-07-premature-dispsosal.md

 }
 ```

 An implementation like the presented one can avoid the cost of asynchronous methods when it is expected that the async path is only rarely used.
-However, it makes it even harder to notice the initial mistake of not `await`ing the method call because the code might work just fine most of times.
+However, it makes it even harder to notice the initial mistake of not `await`ing the method call because the code might work just fine most of the times.
 Until it doesn't.

 ## Conclusion